 Museo Arqueológico Nacional (MAN)

 If you love history, old things and artifacts from ancient civilizations, you need to check out the amazing National Archaeology Museum in Madrid!
 The museum is located in Castellana and features 4 floors of galleries which take you through the history of Spain, Europe and other parts of the world.
 From pre-history to the ancient world and medieval to Renaissance time periods.
-And it doesn’t stop there, the museum also hosts classic historical theatre, informative lectures on archaeology and ancient civilizations, private evening tours and special monthly exhibitions!
+And it doesn’t stop there.
+The museum also hosts classic historical theatre, informative lectures on archaeology and ancient civilizations, private evening tours and special monthly exhibitions!

 Where: Calle de Serrano, 13,

 During the final years of the nineteenth century, Joaquín Sorolla Bastida was busy painting the picturesque landscapes and impressive portraits of his native Spain and its peoples.
-Today Sorolla is still known for his remarkable use of light to illuminate the landscapes he painted.
+Today this hidden treasure is still known for his remarkable use of light to illuminate the landscapes he painted.
 His home, Museo Sorolla has a large Andalusian garden, similar in style to the sprawling gardens of the Alcazar of Sevilla and the Alhambra in Granada.
 It also contains a “patio andaluz”, an open-air patio in the center of the building!

 Museo Africano Mundo Negro